 The "victims" of these hate crimes should be celebrated for their honesty and bravery.
 Moving beyond the culture of victimization is only accomplished two ways: making choices and fighting back.

-However, while the number of hate crimes is increasing the number of hate crimes reported in Montana is decreasing, with 10 incidents reported in 2009, according to the FBI (see table).
+However, while the number of hate crimes is increasing the number of hate crimes reported in Montana is decreasing.

 "Don't agonize.
 Organize." - Florynce R. Kennedy